insapathogenomics/ReporTree/README.md

 In summary, ReporTree facilitates and accelerates the production of surveillance-oriented reports, thus contributing to a sustainable and efficient public health genomics-informed pathogen surveillance.

+_2022.04.24 - NEWS!!
+ReporTree can determine genetic clusters with a hierarchical clustering approach.
+Besides the allele matrix and the newick tree, now ReporTree also accepts SNP matrices, sequence alignments and previously computed pairwise distance matrices!_

 _Note: this tool relies on the usage of programs/modules of other developers.
 DO NOT FORGET TO ALSO CITE THEM!_